coursera/courier/android/README.md

 **DONE!** Add Immutable type bindings

+### Migrate to a streaming Jackson parser

+Jackson can easily outperform GSON, we should migrate to it.

 ### Add validation support

 Not sure how to do this yet.
 Delegate the heavy lifting back to Peagsus?
 Just need